M1918 Browning automatic rifle: Civilian use

+Post World War I

 With the cessation of WWI hostilities, Colt Arms Co. received the Browning patents to produce the BAR that had been withheld from issue during the war.
 This allowed Colt to make the BAR available for commercial sale, including to civilian owners.
 The Colt Automatic Machine Rifle Model 1919, initially made up of overruns from the M1918 military production contract, was the first of several commercial Colt BARs that would follow.
 However, the high price of the weapon and its limited utility for most civilian owners resulted in few sales.
 Ad Topperwien, a famous trick shooter of the early 1920s, purchased one of the first Colt-produced BARs to perform aerial target shooting exhibitions.
 Occasional BAR sales were made to civilian owners through distributors such as the Ott-Heiskell Hardware Co.

-In 1931 the new Colt Monitor was made available to civilians during the Depression at $300 each, including a spare parts kit, sling, cleaning accessories and six magazines, but Colt records indicate no domestic sales to individuals.
+In 1931, the new Colt Monitor was made available to civilians during the Depression at $300 each, including a spare parts kit, sling, cleaning accessories and six magazines, but Colt records indicate no domestic sales to individuals.

 Post National Firearms Act

 After passage of the National Firearms Act of 1934, civilian BAR ownership was restricted even further.
-Importation of machine guns for transfer between civilians was prohibited in 1968.
-Production of machine guns for civilian transfer was banned in 1986.
+Importation of machine guns for transfer between civilians was prohibited in 1968 and the production of machine guns for civilian transfer was banned in 1986.
 However, machine guns produced prior to 1986 are still transferable, and fully-automatic BAR models exist and occasionally come up for sale to qualified buyers.

 21st century

 Some companies continue to manufacture semi-automatic copies for sale to civilians, such as Ohio Ordnance Works, Inc., in Chardon, Ohio.
-OOW produces a contemporary semi-automatic variant of the M1918 called "1918A3-SLR", and a much modified lightened version called HCAR (Heavy Counter Assault Rifle), which are legal for civilians without a FFL (federal firearms license) to own.
+Ohio Ordnance Works produces a contemporary semi-automatic variant of the M1918 called "1918A3-SLR", and a much modified lightened version called HCAR (Heavy Counter Assault Rifle), which are legal for civilians without an FFL (federal firearms license) to own.